fab-bar/SpellvarDetection/README.md

 run `pipenv install` to install the required libraries (append `--dev` to install dependencies for development as well).

-## Examples
+## Command line interface

-Here are some examples how to run a pipeline for detecting spelling variants.
+Here are some examples how to run a pipeline for detecting spelling variants from the command line.

 The following command runs the union of the generators described in `example_data/simple_pipeline.json`: